Extended Reality for Engineering

 This course covers the fundamentals of the extended reality (XR) development lifecycle, with a special focus on engineering applications.
-Students will learn to use the Unity game engine to create XR applications compatible with various platforms.
+Students will learn to use the Unity game engine to create XR apps compatible with various platforms.
 The course explores XR’s affordances for human-machine interaction, immersive design visualization, virtual prototyping, training, remote operation, and real-time collaboration.
-Topics include overview of XR concepts, hardware, software, and industrial use cases; UX/UI design, story-boarding, bodystorming, and conceptual design; C# and object-oriented programming; Unity Editor basics, gameplay mechanics, version control, effects, animations, UI, and prototyping; VR development using XR Interaction Toolkit, covering interaction design, ergonomics, and optimization; and AR development using AR Foundation, exploring mobile and head-mounted AR, marker-based AR, plane detection, and interaction design.
-Students experiment will conduct hands-on experiments with AR/VR headsets at the XR labs in ISyE and ME.
+Topics include overview of XR concepts, hardware, software, and industrial use cases; UX/UI design, storyboarding, bodystorming, and conceptual design; C# and object-oriented programming; Unity Editor basics, gameplay mechanics, version control, effects, animations, UI, and prototyping; VR development using XR Interaction Toolkit, covering interaction design, ergonomics, and optimization; and AR development using AR Foundation, exploring mobile and head-mounted AR, marker-based AR, plane detection, and interaction design.
 A semester-long project requires teams to design, develop, and test an XR apps addressing a real-world engineering problem, emphasizing hands-on experience and team-based problem-solving.

 Blank Space ()